Vancouver, Washington: Transportation

 There have been multiple discussions about extending Portland's Max Light Rail system into Vancouver.
 In 1995, Clark County voters rejected a ballot measure that would have funded a light rail extension north into Vancouver.
 Opposition to paying for light rail was strong at that time, but slowly declined over the following several years, eventually leading Vancouver officials to begin discussing the idea again.
 Meanwhile, TriMet reconstituted its planned MAX line to Vancouver as a shorter line running only within Portland, which could potentially be extended across the river and into Clark County at a later date.
 This extension of the MAX system opened in 2004 as the Yellow Line, running as far north as the Portland Expo Center, approximately 1 mi south of downtown Vancouver.
 In 2012, Vancouver voters rejected a sales tax proposal to fund light rail operations in connection with the Columbia River Crossing proposal.
-In 2022, Interstate Bridge Replacement Program includes a new proposal for a light rail extension into downtown Vancouver.
+In 2022, the Interstate Bridge Replacement Program included a new proposal for a light rail extension into downtown Vancouver.

 Vancouver has always been well served by rail; current freight railroads operating in Vancouver include the BNSF, Union Pacific, and the local shortline Lewis and Clark Railway.
 Amtrak, the national passenger rail system, provides service to Vancouver Station.
 The long-distance Coast Starlight and Empire Builder serve the city, as well as the regional Amtrak Cascades.

 Pearson Field, located near downtown Vancouver, is the main airport serving the city.
 The airport is intended primarily for general aviation without any commercial air service.
 The nearest commercial airport is Portland International Airport (PDX).

-In 2008, Vancouver passed a citywide law requiring anyone on a wheeled device such as a bicycle, skateboard, scooter or skates to wear a helmet while on any sidewalk, street, trail or other public property.
-Many local cyclists opposed the law as a misuse of city funds and police efforts, as well as encroachment on personal freedoms.
-Despite opposition from the public, the Vancouver City Council passed the measure 5–1 with then Mayor Royce Pollard saying, "...statistics be damned.
-I support this."
+Sports

+The Vancouver Volcanoes of The Basketball League (TBL) have played at Hudson's Bay High School since 2022.